 The John Evan Kelley Music Award Endowment Fund proceeds are utilized at the discretion of the Band Directors to provide scholarships, awards and/or monetary support for travel for dedicated members of the Georgia Tech Bands (Symphonic, Concert and Marching Bands).
 Scholarship and award candidates must apply, perform an audition, and meet other more specific academic and musical criteria.
 One-time awards and travel support allocations are disbursed at the discretion of the band directors.

 The Kelley Family Music Scholarship Fund proceeds are utilized in two ways.
 A scholarship is awarded to provide financial support for a gifted pianist to work within the choral program as an accompanist.
 Other scholarships are awarded to outstanding dedicated students within the instrumental program.
 These scholarships, when available, may be renewable based upon audition requirements, academic, and musical criteria.

 I’m a freshman/transfer student/new graduate student/returning student at GT.
-Can I join the orchestra?
+How can I join the orchestra?

-String auditions are held during the first week of the fall semester and players are placed in Chamber Strings or Georgia Tech Symphony Orchestra (GTSO) according to the audition results.
-Spring auditions are only for those who wish to change the ensemble placement and those who did not participate in the fall.
+String auditions are held during the first week of the fall semester and players are placed in Chamber Orchestra or Georgia Tech Symphony Orchestra (GTSO) according to the audition results.
+Spring auditions are only for those who wish to audition for principal positions with the GTSO, to change the ensemble placement, and those who did not participate in the fall.
 More information can be found here.

-All wind players audition together at the beginning of each semester and are placed into Orchestra, Symphonic Band, or Concert Band.
-You will be able to indicate your preference and/or academic conflicts.
-Wind players participating in the orchestra during the fall semester have priority for the following spring semester and might be exempted from auditions if approved by the director.
+All wind players audition together at the beginning of each semester and are placed into Chamber Orchestra, Symphony Orchestra, Symphonic Band, or Concert Band.
+You will be able to indicate your preference and academic conflicts.
+Wind players participating in both orchestras during the fall semester have priority for the following spring semester and might be exempted from auditions if approved by the director.
 More information can be found here.